hicham-labeni/short-horizon-return-prediction/README.md

 Main observations from the experiments:

-- predictive relationships remain weak overall
+- statistical relationships remain weak overall
 - Ridge regression produced slightly more stable results than OLS in some periods
-- Lasso regularization removed most of the weak distributed signal
+- under the selected regularization strength, Lasso frequently collapsed toward near-zero predictions, suggesting that the weak signal was too diffuse to survive sparse regularization
-- adding rolling volatility did not materially improve predictive performance
+- adding rolling volatility did not materially improve forecasting performance
 - walk-forward results varied significantly across market periods

-Overall, the results are consistent with the low signal-to-noise nature of short-horizon return forecasting.
+Overall, the results are consistent with the low signal-to-noise nature of short-horizon equity return forecasting.

 ---